wecarsoniv/augmented-pca/README.md

 ## Installation

-To install the latest stable release, use (pip)[https://pip.pypa.io/en/stable/reference/pip_install/].
+To install the latest stable release, use [pip](https://pip.pypa.io/en/stable/reference/pip_install/).
 Use the following command to install:

     $ pip install augmented-pca

 ## Issue Tracking and Reports

-Please use the (Github issue tracker)[https://github.com/wecarsoniv/augmented-pca/issues] for issue tracking, filing bug reports, and asking general questions about the library or project.
+Please use the [Github issue tracker](https://github.com/wecarsoniv/augmented-pca/issues) associated with the APCA repository for issue tracking, filing bug reports, and asking general questions about the library or project.

 ## Quick Introduction